houtknots/Openstack-Automatic-Snapshot/README.md

 crontab -e
 ```

-Add the following line at the bottom of the crontab to enable daily snapshots at 3AM.
+Add the following line at the bottom of the crontab to enable daily snapshots at 3 AM.
 ```
 0 3 * * * /usr/local/autoSnapshot.sh
 ```